Yahoo CEO Mayer revamps email in first big product move

 "You've told us loud and clear that you want fewer distractions when it comes to email.
 You want to quickly login, communicate, and get on with your day," Mayer said in a post on Yahoo's official blog on Tuesday.

-Yahoo is the No. 1 Web email product in the United States and No. 3 worldwide, behind Google Inc's Gmail and Microsoft Corp's Hotmail, according to comScore.
+Yahoo is the No. 1 Web email product in the United States and No. 3 worldwide, behind Google Inc's (GOOG.O) Gmail and Microsoft Corp's (MSFT.O) Hotmail, according to comScore.

 But the number of unique users of Yahoo email declined 16 percent in November from a year earlier in the United States and 7 percent worldwide in October, according to comScore.
 Gmail's unique users increased 25 percent in the U.S. in November and 20 percent worldwide in October.